zephyrfalcon/nanoblog/README.md

 NanoBlog does:

-* take all posts in the source directory, and generate HTML files from them
+* take all posts in the source directory (containing Markdown and some metadata), and generate HTML files from them
 * create an index page (consisting of a list of all posts, ordered by date)
 * use your favorite editor to let you create/edit posts